How to Have the Best KBBQ Experience

 Nothing beats grilling and not having to clean up after.
-Except when you add some bottomless side dishes, tasty stews, ice cold booze and a kind but firm Korean lady to help out when you’re doing it wrong.
+Except when you add bottomless side dishes, tasty stews and ice cold booze.

 KBBQ is the backbone of Korean civilization.
 It’s more than just a meal, it’s a total experience that delights all the senses.